LUCAS ALTERNATOR TIPS

 The alternator system fitted to British bikes from the 1960 season is a very clever way to extract the most electrical power from the least amount of space while not having to completely redesign the primary drive.
 BSA fitted alternators to the B33 singles toward the end of production and to all machines in the range after 1962.Triumph used an alternator on the 5T for 1954 on and the Thunderbird from 1956.
 All Triumph models used alternators from 1960 on.
 The alternator consists of a permanent magnet rotor attached to the crankshaft and a series of 6 (single phase) or 9 (three phase) stator coils surrounding this rotor attached to the inner primary cover or directly to the main crankcase.
 There are a number of problems with these units but happily all are easily remedied.
 First let’s look at the problems.

-- You may want to consider replacing the Lucas rectifier/ zener diode with one of the solid state units on the market.
-These units from companies such as Boyer, Podtronics, Typanium or Sparx have been around a long time and are very reliable.
+You may want to consider replacing the Lucas rectifier/ zener diode with one of the solid state units on the market.
+These units from companies such as Boyer, Podtronics, Tympanium or Sparx have been around a long time and are very reliable.
 Also Emgo and Lucas offer replacement Rotors and stators that have proven reliable in service.
-In addition These companies have taken advantage of modern components to offer 180 watt units to replace the 120W Lucas components.
-When using these 180 W units you must fit a solid state regulator as the standard Zener is not up to the added load and will quickly fail.
+In addition these companies have taken advantage of modern components to offer 200 watt units to replace the 120W Lucas components.
+When using these units you must fit a solid state regulator as the standard zener is not up to the added load and will quickly fail.

 by Bill Getty